9 Ways to Survive Allergy Season

 - A daily teaspoon of local bee pollen will work similarly to allergy shots, provided you are allergic to the plants in your area.
 Some people can’t take it on an empty stomach, so it’s best to include it with meals.

-- Local RAW honey is best, as it has pollen as well as propolis mixed in.
+- Local RAW honey is best, as it has mixed pollen and propolis.
 Propolis is often used to help regular your immune system functions.
 I recommend one tablespoon a day, eaten cold.

-- Wash and rinse your face several times a day, especially after being outdoors or near allergens.
+- Wash and rinse your face several times daily, especially after being outdoors or near allergens.
 Rinse your eyes as well!
 Mucous membranes hold allergens but can be rinsed off.

 - Eat natural foods that have natural anti-inflammatory properties.
-Pineapple contains a compound called bromelain, which helps reduce swelling in muscles, but also the sinuses.
+Pineapple contains a compound called bromelain, which helps reduce swelling in muscles and the sinuses.

-- Acupuncture has been show to help!
-If you choose acupuncture as a treatment, make sure you are going to a licensed acupuncturist who uses an integrative approach to incorporate other therapies that can also help, like those at Nava.
+- Acupuncture has been shown to help!
+If you choose acupuncture as a treatment, make sure you go to a licensed acupuncturist who uses an integrative approach to incorporate other therapies that can also help, like those at Nava.

 - Acupressure can help as well!
-Click here to read about how Acupressure specifically can help with allergy relief and treatment.
+Read more about how Acupressure specifically can help with allergy relief and treatment.

-Contact Nava Center to learn more about how we can help today.
+Contact Nava to learn more about how we can help today.